CBS Evening News With Norah O'Donnell to put "Moms in focus" this week

 "Our 'Moms in Focus' series is so special and important because Mother's Day is a time to appreciate and acknowledge the sacrifices and contributions of mothers, grandmothers, stepmothers, and caregivers all over the world," said Norah O'Donnell, anchor and managing editor of the "CBS Evening News."
 "We want to highlight the unique challenges faced by mothers during the pandemic and spotlight mothers from all walks of life to share their experiences with our audience and honor the pivotal role they play in our lives."

-You can watch "Moms in Focus" this week on the "CBS Evening News with Norah O'Donnell" at 6:30 p.m. right after KCAL News at 6:00 p.m. on CBS Los Angeles.
+You can watch "Moms in Focus" this week on the "CBS Evening News with Norah O'Donnell" at 5:30 p.m. right after CBS 2 News at 5:00 p.m.

 for more features.